wijnand-gritter/arc-elect/01_DEV_GUIDELINES.md

 #### Debug Not Working

-- Ensure Electron is installed: `npm install`
+- Ensure Electron is installed: `pnpm install`
 - Check port 9222 is available for renderer debugging
 - Verify TypeScript configuration in `tsconfig.json`